ira-kolyaskina/LexNorm/README.md

 # RuLexNorm: A Lexical Normalization Dataset for Russian Social Media Text

 **RuLexNorm** — the first open dataset for lexical normalization of Russian-language social media texts.

 **Disclaimer:** This dataset contains real comments with explicit or potentially sensitive content.

 ## Description

+- **Dataset**

-- Dataset: The data/dataset/RuLexNorm.norm file contains the core dataset of over 6,000 Russian text pairs from Twitter (X), mapping informal utterances to their normalized equivalents.
+The `data/dataset/RuLexNorm.norm` file contains the core dataset of over 6,000 Russian text pairs from Twitter (X), mapping informal utterances to their normalized equivalents.
-- Model: A baseline Transformer-based model for automatic lexical normalization of Russian social media text.
+- **Model**

+The provided baseline model for lexical normalization is implemented in PyTorch using the Hugging Face transformers library.
+It is based on a fine-tuned version of the Qwen2.5-3B model, adapted for Russian.

+The model is saved in the `LexNorm/model/trained_model/` directory.

 ## Data Format